-FOR FURTHER INFORMATION CONTACT: Gino Tosi, Marketing Specialist, Order Formulation and Enforcement Branch, USDA/AMS/Dairy Programs, Stop 0231-Room 2968, 1400 Independence Avenue, SW., Washington, DC 20250- 0231, (202) 690-1366, e-mail: gino.tosi@usda.gov.
+FOR FURTHER INFORMATION CONTACT: Gino M. Tosi, Marketing Specialist, USDA/AMS/Dairy Programs, Order Formulation Branch, Room 2968, South Building, P.O.
+Box 96456, Washington, DC 20090-6456, (202) 690-1366, e-mail address: gino.tosi@usda.gov.

-SUPPLEMENTARY INFORMATION: This administrative action is governed by the provisions of Sections 556 and 557 of Title 5 of the United States Code and therefore is excluded from the requirements of Executive Order 12866.
+SUPPLEMENTARY INFORMATION: This administrative action is governed by the provisions of Sections 556 and 557 of Title 5 of the United States Code and, therefore, is excluded from the requirements of Executive Order 12866.

-These proposed amendments have been reviewed under Executive Order 12988, Civil Justice Reform.
-This rule is not intended to have a retroactive effect.
-If adopted, this proposed rule will not preempt any state or local laws, regulations, or policies, unless they present an irreconcilable conflict with this rule.
+The amendments to the rules proposed herein have been reviewed under Executive Order 12988, Civil Justice Reform.
+They are not intended to have a retroactive effect.
+If adopted, the proposed amendments would not preempt any state or local laws, regulations, or policies, unless they present an irreconcilable conflict with this rule.

 The Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
 601-674), provides that administrative proceedings must be exhausted before parties may file suit in court.
-Under section 608c(15)(A) of the Act, any handler subject to an order may request modification or exemption from such order by filing with the Department of Agriculture (USDA) a petition stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with the law.
+Under section 608c(15)(A) of the Act, any handler subject to an order may request modification or exemption from such order by filing a petition stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with the law.
 A handler is afforded the opportunity for a hearing on the petition.
 After a hearing, the Department would rule on the petition.
 The Act provides that the district court of the United States in any district in which the handler is an inhabitant, or has its principal place of business, has jurisdiction in equity to review the Department's ruling on the petition, provided a bill in equity is filed not later than 20 days after the date of the entry of the ruling.

-Regulatory Flexibility Act and Paperwork Reduction Act
+Regulatory Flexibility Analysis Act and Paperwork Reduction Act.